mjturi/AIClubWorkshopsSpring21/workshop3/settingup.md

 Finally, you'll need to download the required files.
 From my dropbox download the following folder
 - [Object Detection Workshop](https://www.dropbox.com/sh/dr6zc9m3rut0jwb/AAC-m8ihRpwXlMuf_WqLJASda?dl=0)

 Once it is downloaded unzip the folder and open it on your code editor.
-The folder structure should look as shown below

-- talk about how to set up python on computer
-- talk about files they need to download

-# Object Detection Workshop
-In this workshop we will be creating an object detection software.
-In the gif below, I give a visual example of what we will be creating.

-# Tools
-The tools we will be using to create this software are:
-- Python 3.x
-- YOLOv3 through CPU
-- OpenCV
-- Numpy
-- Imutils